zephyrproject-rtos/zephyr/doc/application/application.rst

 #.
 Make sure your board is attached to your host computer.
 Usually, you'll do
    this via USB.

 #.
-Run this console command from the build directory, :file:`~/app/build`, to
+Run this console command from the build directory, :file:`<home>/app/build`,
-   flash the compiled Zephyr binary and run it on your board:
+   to flash the compiled Zephyr binary and run it on your board:

    .. code-block:: console

-      $ make flash
+      ninja flash

 The Zephyr build system integrates with the board support files to use hardware-specific tools to flash the Zephyr binary to your